 This research will correlate — for the first time — clinical and biological profiles of FAI with patient- and gender-specific outcomes after hip arthroscopy.

 USING REGENERATIVE MEDICINE TO HEAL BONE AFTER TRAUMA OR TUMOR REMOVAL

 “Removal mRNA-activated Autologous Scaffolds for the Treatment of Critical-Size Bone Defects”

 Funding Amount: $50,000

-Every year there are more than 2 million bone-grafting procedures performed worldwide due to trauma or bone loss from tumor removal.
-Injured bone tissue can re-grow and heal, but when there are large areas of bone loss, the chance of re-growth and spontaneous healing is greatly reduced.
-The current method of treatment for large-sized bone defects is transplantation of autologous bone (bone from the person requiring transplantation).
-However, there is limited availability of autologous bone and this process usually requires multiple surgeries and doesn’t always result in complete healing.
+Every year, more than two million bone-grafting procedures are performed worldwide due to trauma or bone loss from tumor removal.
+Injured bone tissue can regrow and heal, but when there are large areas of bone loss, the chance of regrowth and spontaneous healing is greatly reduced.

 Dr. Doro and his team are developing and studying a regenerative medicine process that uses a scaffold across a large bone defect that allows bone cells to grow.

 REGROWING HUMAN CELLS TO TREAT OSTEOARTHRITIS